biosafari/Laconetti-strategic-solutions/docs/index.md

 ## 🧩 Our Mission

-To bridge international development and investment strategies with credible, conflict-resilient execution in Nigeria and across Africa—driven by trust, compliance, and community engagement.
+To bridge international development and investment strategies with credible, conflict-resilient execution in Nigeria and across Africa, Europe and Asia —driven by trust, compliance, and community engagement.

 ## 🌍 Who We Serve